millanp95/DeLUCS/README.md

 # DeLUCS
-This repository contains all the source files required to run the DeLUCS (https://doi.org/10.1101/2021.05.13.444008) for DNA sequences, as well as a detailed guide for running the code.
+This repository contains all the source files required to run DeLUCS (https://doi.org/10.1101/2021.05.13.444008) a deep learning clustering tool for DNA sequences, as well as a detailed guide for running the code.

 <p align="center">
   <img src ="paper/Images/Fig3.png" alt="drawing" width="800"/>